Arya-f4/angkatan-23/README.md

-# Agility CMS & Next.js Starter
+# Website angkatan 23 ceritanya

 This is sample Next.js starter site that uses Agility CMS and aims to be a foundation for building fully static sites using Next.js and Agility CMS.